 1. Annual Report Requirement: Each county must submit an Annual Report for calendar year 2023 by April 15, 2024 using the methods and procedures prescribed by PEMA.
 The Annual Report must be completed using the modified accrual basis of accounting in all instances where practical.
 This topic will be covered in the instructions and training for the Annual Report.

-r Requirement of
+Requirement of

+83% 15%

-l 83% 15% Fund Fund
+, Fund Fund

-S . i

-1

 • I'm new in my role.
 Is there training available?